GloriaMMuthumbi/alx-higher_level_programming/0x03-python-data_structures/README.md

 You can find the source code here
 Your code should be inserted where the comment is (line 4) Your program should be exactly 5 lines long

+14. CPython #0: Python lists
+#advanced
+CPython is the reference implementation of the Python programming language.
+Written in C, CPython is the default and most widely used implementation of the language.
+Since we now know a bit of C, we can look at what is happening under the hood of Python.
+Let’s have fun with Python and C, and let’s look at what makes Python so easy to use.

+All your files will be interpreted/compiled on Ubuntu 14.04 LTS

+Create a C function that prints some basic info about Python lists.

+Prototype: void print_python_list_info(PyObject *p);
+Format: see example
+Python version: 3.4
+Your shared library will be compiled with this command line: gcc -Wall -Werror -Wextra -pedantic -std=c99 -shared -Wl,-soname,PyList -o libPyList.so -fPIC -I/usr/include/python3.4 100-print_python_list_info.c
+OS: Ubuntu 14.04 LTS
+Start by reading:
+listobject.h
+object.h
+Common Object Structures
+List Objects